 Using lemon juice is an efficient way of killing weeds because it contains high amounts of citric acid.
 Citric acid works by burning down the foliage of the weeds.
 Citric acid is a non-selective, contact herbicide, so apply it only on the unwanted plants.

 This homemade weed killer is not only really easy to use but also very effective.

 Ingredients you will be needing are boiling water and salt.

 As mentioned above salt is a desiccant ingredient perfect for killing weeds.
 Add it into boiling water and you have just created one of the most effective homemade weed killers.

 This type of weed killer is more suitable for actively growing weeds on sidewalks and driveways.
-Cold and warm water don’t kill weeds but do the opposite, they benefit them, however boiling water straight up kills the weed.
+Cold and warm water doesn’t kill weeds but does the opposite, they benefit them, however, boiling water straight up kills the weed.
 It eradicates them by breaking down the structure of the cells.
 This type of homemade herbicide will work great for not only annual but perennial weeds as well.
-Instead of salt you can also use vinegar which will do a similar job.
+Instead of salt, you can also use vinegar which will do a similar job.

 To make this herbicide more effective just mix baking soda with vinegar (1 part baking soda, two parts vinegar)

 James, the D.I.Y Expert, graduated with a Bachelor’s degree in Horticulture from Colorado State University.
 Love writing blog posts and guides to help others learn how to garden!